-Keeping your financial goals in the line of sight of your mind’s eye is the quickest way to create a straight line.
-And everyone knows that the quickest path between two points is a straight line.
+Keeping your financial goals in the line of sight mentally is the quickest way to create a straight line.
+And the quickest path between two points is a straight line.

 How to Stay Focused On Your Financial Goals

-I’ll tell you one thing.
-It’s hard to stay focused on your goals.
+I’ll tell you one thing—it’s hard to stay focused on your goals.

 You may step on something squishy and wonder what it was (oh no, the rabbit nest!).
 It’s possible that you might forget to lift your foot all the way up and almost trip.

 1. Use Reminders